Bo Frese

 You can feel the gap.
 You can't see the source from where you stand.

-I've spent 35 years at every level of that chain — developer, architect, team lead, CTO.
+I've spent 35 years at every level of that chain — developer to CTO, product to organisation.
+I understand what users need, what businesses are trying to achieve, and what it actually takes to build something that delivers both.
 I still write production code.
 That means I can sit with your developers and hear what they're not saying in the status meeting.
 I can read what your codebase says about the decisions that have been made.
 And I can have an honest conversation with the people who have the authority to act on what I find.

 Your current organisation is perfectly built to create the results it gets now — problems included.